theindianappguy/share_link_generator/README.md

 - Any Operating System (ie. MacOS X, Linux, Windows)
 - Android Studio/Visual Studio Code

+### Things needs improvement
+- EditFormFeild is not working properly with large text needs to be fixed

 ## Join Us
 * [Join Our Facebook Group](https://www.facebook.com/groups/519517995532897/) - I share a lot of value in it